Hi and welcome to this restorative class.

 Let's sit on our heels and make our way to a cross-legged seated position.

-If you're sitting cross-legged here,
+So if you're sitting cross-legged here,

-And the knees are really lifted up,
+And the knees are really lifted up.

 You can also bring a cushion and put that beneath your sit bones.